Search

 • A major focus of the Bridgeport Trout Tournament is the children’s division where every participating child receives special attention.

-Some events require registration or pre-registration, some have a fee to participate, and others are free, or simply offer the opportunity for you to weigh your catch and claim a prize at any time during the season.
-All these events and the services that support the fishing industry are family-friendly and children are encouraged to learn and participate.
-The furry family members are also welcome at many events and places.
-Please, as always, be respectful of others and leave no trace.
+Some fishing events require registration or a fee, while others are free.
+Many simply let you weigh your catch and claim a prize anytime during the season.
+All of these events, along with the services that support the fishing industry, are family-friendly.
+Kids are encouraged to learn and participate, and furry family members are welcome at many locations.
+As always, be respectful of others and leave no trace.

 Guides, Outfitters, Boat Rentals & Resorts